Billy Grammer and Buddy Holly’s Opening Song, “Gotta Travel On”

 Impact of “Plastic Jesus”

 My favorite version remains Paul Newman’s version in Cool Hand Luke, where Newman adds a layer of meaning to the humorous song.
 The lyrics remain funny, but as Newman sings the song in his pain at losing his mother, the viewer learns a lot about the relationship between the son and the mother.
-Additionally, the song about Jesus underlies a movie that is full of Christ imagery.
+There is no explanation for why Newman’s character chooses the song after hearin gthat his mother died.
+But a viewer can tell there is a connection, most likely his mother shared his sense of humor and had sang him the song.

 I’ll bet those two teenagers laughing at the radio had no idea their song would go so far.
 But “Plastic Jesus” was not the only time that Ed Rush and George Cromarty had a brush with movie fame.
 In 2013, the Coen Brothers used an altered version of The Goldcoast Singers’ 1961 song “Please Mr. Kennedy” in the film Inside Llewyn Davis (2013).